Stung by WeWork, SoftBank boss Son charts more cautious IPO course

 WeWork was not the first setback involving SoftBank investments and stock market debuts.

-Shares in ride-hailing app Uber Technologies (UBER.N) have fallen by more than a third since its listing.
-Shares of Slack Technologies (WORK.N), which develops productivity software, have tumbled by almost half.
+Shares in ride-hailing app Uber Technologies have fallen by more than a third since its listing.
+Shares of Slack Technologies, which develops productivity software, have tumbled by almost half.

 Dan Baker, a director of equity research at Morningstar, said there was a gap between what private markets were willing to pay for these businesses and what the public market would pay.